DNSCrypt/dnscrypt-server-docker/README.md

 definition on other platforms.
 Once that is setup, you can have a dnscrypt server up in minutes.

+* Create a static IP on GCE.
+This will be used for the LoadBalancer.
 * Edit `kube/dnscrypt-init-job.yml` and change `example.com` to your desired hostname.
+* Edit `kube/dnscrypt-srv.yml` and change `loadBalancerIP` to your static IP.
 * Run `kubectl create -f kube/dnscrypt-init-job.yml` to setup your keys.
 * Run `kubectl create -f kube/dnscrypt-deployment.yml` to deploy the dnscrypt server.
 * Run `kubectl create -f kube/dnscrypt-srv.yml` to expose your server to the world.